 Props Enhance Your Message

 Notice how Jill Bolte Taylor uses an actual human brain to enhance understanding and to engage the audience.

 Props Help Demonstrate How Something Works

 It can be difficult to envision how things work with only an explanation.
 In this speech, Michael Pritchard not only tells us, but he also demonstrates for us how the water filter works.
-He starts by taking dirty water and makes it even dirtier.
+He starts by taking dirty water and then he makes it even dirtier.
 The dirty water causes some people to have a physical reaction.
-This makes it even more memorable when he finally cleans the water and then hands it to someone to drink.
+This makes the impact even more memorable when he cleans the water and then hands it to someone to drink.

 Time to watch: 3:00-5:30